People from aviation: Claudia Mocanu - senior cabin crew

 Then I also inform my colleagues.
 We determine what position and duties each one has on the plane and we deal with the different situations that may arise during the flight.

-Once we get to the plane, we prepare the cabin (checking equipment, taking over catering, security check). we take our seats on the plane and greet the passengers.
+After arriving at the plane, we prepare the cabin (equipment check, catering, security check). we take our seats on the plane and greet the passengers.

 After departure, we begin the service on board.
 If the flight is longer than 2.5 hours, we go out twice to serve passengers.
 After landing, there is security check and cleaning on the plane.